Benfoxyy/Django-Tailwind-Setup/README.md

 # Collabration
-This project is collabration between me as BackEnd and <a href='https://github.com/Amir-Sharafi-86'>Sharafi</a> as FrontEnd developer
+This project is collabration between <a href='https://github.com/Benfoxyy'>Benyamin</a> as BackEnd and <a href='https://github.com/Amir-Sharafi-86'>Sharafi</a> as FrontEnd developer

 # Tailwind Setup